Righteousness and Justice for All Creation! – Dennis Ormseth reflects on true prophets.

 The Warrior God (Psalm 89) is opposite to the God who sustains creation (Psalm 104).

 The selection of verses from Psalm 89 for this reading nicely illustrates this temptation.
 The implications of this ambiguity of the psalm’s images of God for our relationship to the creation are significant.
-The God who “rule[s] the raging of the sea” (89:8), the psalm proclaims, “set[s] the hand” of his servant David “on the sea and his right hand on the rivers” (89:25).
-As Arthur Walker-Jones points out in his book on The Green Psalter, the images here reflect the continuing influence in Israel of the ancient mythology of the warrior god, who creates by destroying Leviathan, the symbol of chaos, which will compete in the tradition with the more ecologically oriented images of God’s relationship with creation exemplified by Psalm 104 (Walker Jones, pp. 155-57).
-The relationship of the warrior god to creation is clearly one of domination and control, which is inconsistent with the Trinitarian view of God as relational (cf. Terry Fretheim, God and World in the Old Testament, pp. 43-48).
+The God who “rule[s] the raging of the sea” (Psalm 89:8), the psalm proclaims, “set[s] the hand” of his servant David “on the sea and his right hand on the rivers” (Psalm 89:25).
+As Arthur Walker-Jones points out in his book on The Green Psalter, the images here reflect the continuing influence in Israel of the ancient mythology of the warrior god, who creates by destroying Leviathan, the symbol of chaos, which will compete in the tradition with the more ecologically oriented images of God’s relationship with creation exemplified by Psalm 104 (Arthur Walker-Jones, The Green Psalter.
+Minneapolis: Fortress Press, 2009, pp. 155-57).
+The relationship of the warrior god to creation is clearly one of domination and control, which is inconsistent with the Trinitarian view of God as relational (cf. Terry Fretheim, God and World in the Old Testament, Nashville: Abingdon Press, 2005, pp. 43-48).
 The selection of only versus 1-4 and 15-18, serves to conceal this concern from the congregation, but it does not manage to remove from the reading the triumphalist spirit of the monarchical ideology.
 It also hides the fact that the psalm, taken as a whole, is a lament for the failure of the monarchy to keep the covenant of David, the failure that itself manifests the brokenness of that ideology.

 We welcome visitors who bring gifts—and “baggage”